lammps/lammps/doc/src/Howto_output.rst

 and :doc:`fix ave/chunk <fix_ave_chunk>` commands when used in this
 context is that the former uses a distributed grid, while the latter uses a global grid.
-Distributed means that each processor owns the subset of grid points within its sub-domain.
+Distributed means that each processor owns the subset of grid cells within its sub-domain.
 Global means that each processor owns a copy of the entire grid.
 The :doc:`fix ave/grid
 <fix_ave_grid>` command is thus more efficient for large grids.